Eyelid Lacerations in Children

 What are the symptoms of eyelid lacerations in a child?

-Symptoms can be a bit different for each child.
+Symptoms can be different for each child.
+Symptoms of an eyelid laceration include:

 Some lacerations only affect the eyelid.
 Then your child’s only symptom may be bleeding.
 Other lacerations may affect the eye itself.

-Your child should see a healthcare provider right away if he or she has any signs of an eyelid laceration.
+Your child should see a healthcare provider right away if they have any signs of an eyelid laceration.

 How are eyelid lacerations diagnosed in a child?